Fixing Non-blocking Data Structures for Better Compatibility with Memory Reclamation Schemes: Conclusion

 \section{Conclusion}

-We introduced safe concurrent optimistic traversals (SCOT), a new method which enables support for data structures that are normally incompatible with HP, IBR, HE, and other similar methods that lack the wide applicability support.
-Despite prior beliefs~\cite{HPPP} of incompatibility of Natarajan-Mittal Tree and Harris' List with HP, we have found that not only they are feasible with HP, IBR, and HE, but they also can largely retain performance benefits when comparing to equivalent data structures without optimistic traversals.
+We introduced safe concurrent optimistic traversals (SCOT), a new method which enables support for data structures that are incompatible with HP, IBR, HE, Hyaline-1S, and similar SMRs that lack the wide applicability support.
+Despite prior beliefs~\cite{HPPP} of incompatibility of the Natarajan-Mittal tree and Harris' list with HP, we have demonstrated that not only they are feasible with HP, IBR, HE, and Hyaline-1S, but they can also retain performance benefits when comparing to equivalent data structures without optimistic traversals.
+We have also presented a mechanism which returns wait-free traversals to SCOT-based data structures, further eliminating the gap with EBR-based implementations.

-We hope that our work will help to spur further research and reevaluate the existing challenges related to safe memory reclamation because lack of the wide applicability property may be addressed by other means.